-We were not able to calculate the measures of diversity we needed for Blessed John XXIII National Seminary to come up with a ranking.
+We were not able to calculate the measures of diversity we needed for Pope St John XXIII National Seminary to come up with a ranking.

 Ethnic Diversity Unknown